cdelgehier/oio-docs/doc/source/admin-guide/configuration_storagepolicies.rst

 When an object is pushed, the storage policy is chosen in the following order:

-- Object-level: when the Storage Policy is explicitely specified when pushing
+- Object-level: when the Storage Policy is explicitly specified when pushing
 - Container-level: when the container where the object is created specifies a Storage Policy to use
-- Namespace-level: default behavior, will use the policy defined in /etc/oio/sds/[NS]/conscience-X/conscience-X.conf
+- Namespace-level: default behavior, uses the policy defined in /etc/oio/sds/[NS]/conscience-X/conscience-X.conf

 See also: `OpenIO SDS Configuration`_.